digitalapplied/zoho-v8-sdk/zoho_v8_guide.md

+---

-# Definitive Guide: Setting Up and Using Zoho CRM Python SDK (`zohocrmsdk`) - Rev. 4 (Refactored)
+# Definitive Guide: Setting Up and Using Zoho CRM Python SDK (`zohocrmsdk`) - Rev. 5 (Refactored CLI)

 This guide details the reliable, step-by-step method to initialize and use the `zohocrmsdk` Python package for Zoho CRM API v8.
-This process reflects a refactored project structure for better maintainability and incorporates the final, successful approach using the **Refresh Token** for initialization and the **workaround for potential `MANDATORY_NOT_FOUND` errors** during updates.
+This process reflects a refactored project structure (using `src/cli.py` as the entry point) and incorporates best practices like **Refresh Token** authentication, `FileStore`, dynamic DC detection, `Field` class usage, and robust error handling.

-**Target SDK:** `zohocrmsdk` (Latest stable version supporting API v8, e.g., v5.0.0 or higher) **Target API:** Zoho CRM API v8
+**Target SDK:** `zohocrmsdk` (Latest stable version supporting API v8) **Target API:** Zoho CRM API v8

 ### Prerequisites